metruzanca/convergence-wiki/content/items/weapons/Draconic Epitaph.md

 ## Acquisition
 - Starting weapon for the [[Dragon Cultist]] class.
-- Altus Plateau near Rampartside Path.
+- Altus Plateau near Rampartside Path in a caravan.